lanl/sparse_bias/README.md

 # Sparse Bias

-# THIS IS CURRENTLY NONFUNCTIONING.
-WILL GET IT WORKING SOON.

-Package for applying the sparse bias modeling techniques to data more general than the AIACHNE case
+Package for applying the sparse bias modeling techniques to functional data.
+Originally built for estimating nuclear data as part of the AIACHNE project.
+Generalized for wider use.

 ## Placeholder Readme for documentation